wheremyfoodat/Panda3DS/docs/3ds/lighting.md

 6 	RR

-lut_index on the other hand represents the actual index of the LUT in the texture u_tex_lighting_lut has 24 LUTs and they are used like so:
+lut_index on the other hand represents the actual index of the LUT in the texture u_tex_luts has 24 LUTs for lighting and they are used like so:
 0 		D0
 1 		D1
 2 		is missing because SP uses LUTs 8-15